Strawberry-Team/ucode-connect-Track-FullStack-webster-backend/README.md

          <sub><i>
             ucode connect webster "Flowy" is the project of ucode connect the Track FullStack programming bootcamp<br />
             lasting 6 weeks (May 5, 2025 - June 16, 2025),<br />where the NestJS with TypeScript and React with KonvaJS were used to develop the service for graphic design.<br /><br />
-            The purpose: create a service for graphic design that allows every user without design skills to create and process images<br >
+            The purpose: create a service for graphic design that allows every user without design skills to create and <br >
-            using the whole cycle of Challenge Based Learning framework with a team.
+            process images using the whole cycle of Challenge Based Learning framework with a team.
          </i></sub>
       </p>
    </h3>